THINKING OF BECOMING A PERSONAL TRAINER?

-To be sure you’re choosing the best personal trainer course and qualification, you need to do your research.
+To be sure you’re choosing the best personal trainer course, you need to do your research.
 We’ve put together this short guide to help you understand personal training qualifications, jobs and career opportunities.

 The State of the UK Fitness Industry Report 2016 states there are over 9 million people in the UK who are members of the 6500 fitness clubs and leisure centres; that’s 1 in 7 adults.
 According to Ibis World the personal training market is worth £626M and growing.
 It’s certainly a good time to become a personal trainer.

 Should I become a personal trainer?

 If you talk to a personal trainer, many will tell you that their passion for fitness was the main reason they did their personal training course.
 Even if you don’t want a job as a personal trainer, the course gives you a greater understanding of fitness and how the body reacts to exercise.

 “Seeing someone achieve their goals” is the number one reason most personal trainers love their job.
 These real-life achievements - watching a client lose the weight they’ve never been able to shift, or seeing a client gain the strength they’ve never had - give personal trainers a sense of job satisfaction that many other professions lack.

 If this is the kind of job satisfaction you’re looking for, it could just be a course away.

 Your first step is to become qualified with the internationally-recognised Level 3 Certificate in Personal Training.
 The Level 2 Certificate in Fitness Instructing – Gym-based Exercise is a pre-requisite, and all of our personal training course options include this level 2 qualification.

 The personal training course option you choose will depend on the services you want to offer as a personal trainer.
 While the Level 3 Certificate in Personal Training is the minimum requirement, there are additional qualifications and courses you can do in order to offer more services and increase your appeal to a wider section of the population.
 Read more about this in our personal trainer career guide.